 While working for Access Living, he became a board member for Sex Workers Outreach Project USA (SWOP) — a national organization that serves the sex worker community.
 He found chosen family with other people in the organization like Ceyenne Doroshow and Alex Corona.

-SWOP is founded in harm reduction principles.
+SWOP is founded on harm reduction principles.
 For instance, they provide syringe grants for sex worker organizations around the country.
 And instead of the aim of ending sex work, they’re founded on the goal of improving sex workers’ rights and well-being through community organizing, chapters in cities around the country as well as federal advocacy.

 But sex work advocacy is tricky.
 People can get forced into sex work because of the brokenness in our overall society.
 Like Bleaux, young adults experiencing homelessness often end up relying on sex work to survive.
-So do undocumented individuals or people with criminal records, trans people of color facing discrimination in the job market.
+So do undocumented individuals or people with criminal records, and trans people of color facing discrimination in the job market.
 “A lot of people with disabilities do sex work because social security doesn’t cover shit,” Bleaux added.

 “It has to do with the intersectionality of the isms, on top of capitalism with a little bit of understanding of one’s assets and how to use them.
 So it’s a really complicated, thin line of owning one’s body and knowing how to use it to provide for oneself.
 But also lack of opportunity to do or anything else that’s going to actually make you money,” he explained.